 Guillermo Gomez-Pena’s family photos are incredible.
 I like how he recognizes that he’s been an artist since he was born and that everything is performance.
 Art is oftentimes woven into the everyday of indigenous artists.
 The following photo is of him taken by his father in his “first drag”, as he calls it.
 Hybridity also includes the merging and mixing of genders.

-Do I care about art that isn’t identity based and or made by people of color?
+Do I care about art that isn’t identity based?
 I mean, I love Richard Tuttle and his works but I don’t really care at the same time.
 There is so much going on politically and otherwise that to make work that isn’t reactionary to its time is boring.
 I don’t want to see another female nude, I don’t want to see paintings of flowers, and I don’t want to see still lifes unless they are subversive in some way.